 When to Aerate

 Just like with applying a fertiliser, knowing when to aerate is very important.
-It’s a pretty tiring exercise, if you don’t have special machinery, so don’t want to undo your hard work by carrying it out at the wrong time.
+It’s a pretty tiring exercise, if you don’t have special machinery, so you certainly do not want to undo your hard work by carrying it out at the wrong time.

-Now you don’t necessarily need to do it at the same time every season you just need to make sure the soil is moist, not too wet or too dry, and just before you plan on fertilising and topdressing.
+Now you don’t necessarily need to do it at the same time every season, you just need to make sure the soil is moist, not too wet or too dry, and just before you plan on fertilising and topdressing your lawn.

 How to Aerate

-The perimeter of your lawn should be done first, so you don’t aerate over your turning area as this could tear up the surface.
+The perimeter of your lawn should be done first if using electric or petrol aerator, so you don’t aerate over your turning area as this could tear up the surface.
 Then move onto the bulk of the garden, going back and forward in straight lines and at right angles.